 The nomination:

-- Describes the role of the nominee within the child protection system.
+• Describes the role of the nominee within the child protection and family support system.

-- Demonstrates exceptional care and applies a child-centred approach to their work that is led and shaped by the experiences of children and young people.
+• Demonstrating exceptional care, applying a child-centred approach to their work led and shaped by the experiences of children and young people.

-- Meets the ever-changing needs of the children and young people they support and finds ways to support their development and wellbeing wherever possible.
+• Meeting the ever-changing needs of the children and young people they support and finding ways to support their development and wellbeing wherever possible.

-- Demonstrates exceptional care and/or uses innovative practices to engage at risk young people with gaining access to the support they need (this may include life skills, independent living, employment pathways, education-based support, culturally appropriate care, mental health).
+• Demonstrating exceptional care and/or using innovative practices to engage young people with gaining access to the support they need (this may include life skills, independent living, employment pathways, education-based support, culturally-appropriate care, mental health).

 Selection Criteria